helpotters/prepared/readme.md

     docker compose version

 This should return something like `Docker Compose version v2.xx.0`.
+If not, follow the Docker documentation to install it.

-<a id="org61139e2"></a>
+<a id="orgff28e06"></a>

 ### Dip (Docker interaction program)

 Install [bibendi/dip](https://github.com/bibendi/dip) (sponsored by Evil Martians).
 It greatly simplifies how we&rsquo;ll be interacting with all the different parts of this dockerized application.
-Convention over Configuration!

     gem install dip

-<a id="org5c9e74d"></a>
+<a id="orge8c80e0"></a>

 ## Clone the repository